 Another William Lang-designed home at 1200 Pennsylvania, this 1889 Romanesque Revival housed the real estate entrepreneur, Walter Dunning.
 He sold it to Mitchell Benedict and his family.
-Benedict served as the city attorney, helped designed the state capitol and had a hand in the creation of Riverside cemetery.
+Benedict served as the city attorney, helped design the state capitol, and had a hand in the creation of Riverside cemetery.
 It was turned into apartments in the early 1900s and has since been restored.

 The Capitol Hill Mansion Bed and Breakfast Inn

-Previously known as the Keating House, this 1891 mansion was designed by Rieche, Carter and Smith at 1207 Pennsylvania.
-The Keatings dabbled in many business, most noticeably Jeffrey Keating founded the McPhee and McGinnity Lumber Company.
+Previously known as the Keating House, this 1891 mansion was designed by Rieche, Carter, and Smith at 1207 Pennsylvania.
+The Keatings dabbled in many businesses; most noticeably Jeffrey Keating founded the McPhee and McGinnity Lumber Company.
 You can read an extensive history of this house and the lots it sits on by exploring the Inn’s website.